 When Claire’s not writing she can be found creating her own handmade journals, swinging on a sidecar, or in the garden attempting to grow something other than weeds.

-Claire lives in Western Australia with her husband, who loves even her most annoying quirks, and her grubby, but adorable Australian bulldog.
+Claire lives in Western Australia with her husband, who loves even her most annoying quirks, and is currently learning how to knit.